11-check-it-out/KGnotes-Demo-EN/README.md

-This is a demo vault for [KG Notes](https://forum-zh.obsidian.md/t/topic/2059) (Knowledge Graph Notes).
+This is a demo vault for [KG Notes (Knowledge Graph Notes) Method](README.md#Ⅱ.%20KG%20Notes%20Method).
 This vault will explain the creation and basic use of KG Notes.
 To experience the full feature, you need to use this vault with the [path-finder](https://github.com/jerrywcy/obsidian-path-finder) plugin (which is installed in this vault).

 (sorry for my poor English.
 If you know Chinese, you can read [Chinese Version](https://github.com/11-check-it-out/KGnotes-demo).)